When physical systems resist, what do we do?

 Designing the conditions

 Software changed what a machine could do.
-Engineering is approaching a similar shift: the physical world can become more useful when timing, field shape, feedback, and control become design variables alongside heat, pressure, and margin.
+Engineering is approaching a similar shift: the physical world can become more useful when Timing: Choosing the right moment to act and how long the action lasts.Field shape: Arranging where a physical influence is strong, weak, or directed.Feedback: Measuring what changed after an action.Control: Using that information to decide the next adjustment. become things we actively design alongside heat, pressure, and hardware.

-The question shifts from how hard we can push a system with brute force to which useful state it can reach, hold, or recover.
-The first signs appear in fields where precision over force can change the result: manufacturing lines, instruments, and space systems.
+The question shifts from how hard we can push a system to how precisely we can guide it toward a useful state, keep it there, or help it recover.
+The first signs appear in fields where precision over force changes the result: manufacturing lines, instruments, and space systems.

-As more systems are organized around those conditions, humanity’s physical horizons expand.
+As more systems are designed around that precision, humanity’s physical horizons expand.

 But this shift needs a framework that treats measurement and control as part of the physical system.
 That is where the Continuum Computation Thesis (CCT) comes in.